What is couples therapy?

 to trust that your partners’ intent is not to harm but to air and resolve unspoken needs.

-no interest in working with your partner to understand where these choices and behaviors come from, how
+and have no interest in working with your partner to understand where these choices and behaviors come from, how

 to change them, and how to heal these injuries prior to discussing the possibility of exploring new

 relational styles, you may not be ready for couples’ therapy.
-If you have been the partner of someone who has engaged in non-consensual non-monogamy,
+If you have been the partner of someone who has engaged

-also requires the ability to bear witness to the struggles that lead to your partner’s choice to be sexual outside
+This process also requires the ability to bear witness to the struggles that lead to your partner’s choice to be sexual

 • An individual session where your perspective will